What Is Shockwave Therapy?

 You will need to be assessed by a CPPG Physiotherapist and diagnosed with a refractory or persistent tendon pathology, as listed above.
 Your physiotherapist will ask you to complete a consent form to check that you are appropriate for a referral to SWT at Crystal Palace.
 Patients are advised to continue with their physiotherapy rehabilitation exercises in conjunction with Shockwave Treatment, as evidence based research suggests this gets the best clinical outcomes for you.

-Shockwave Therapy is currently available to patients in South London at our Crystal Palace clinic, with our specially trained physiotherapists Chris Hall and Justin Walsh.
+Shockwave Therapy is currently available to patients in South London at our Crystal Palace clinic, with our specially trained physiotherapist Chris Hall.

 Further information, please call 020 8778 9050 or Contact a Specialist to discuss your needs.